 Mongolia's Membership in International Organizations

 Mongolia and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, International Monetary Fund, World Bank, and World Trade Organization.
-Mongolia also is a Partner for Cooperation with the Organization for Security and Cooperation in Europe.
-In July 2011, Mongolia assumed the chairmanship of the Community of Democracies, a group of democratic nations focused on strengthening democratic institutions globally.
-In this latter role, Mongolia leads efforts to advance democracy education in emerging democracies.
+Mongolia also is a participating state in the Organization for Security and Cooperation in Europe.
+From 2011 to 2013, Mongolia was the president of the Community of Democracies, a group of democratic nations focused on strengthening democratic institutions globally.

-The U.S. Ambassador to Mongolia is Piper Campbell.
+The U.S. Ambassador to Mongolia is Piper Anne Wind Campbell.

 Mongolia maintains an embassy in the United States at 2833 M Street, NW, Washington, DC, 20007; tel.
 (202) 333-7117.

 More information about Mongolia is available from the Department of State and other sources, some of which are listed here:

 Department of State Key Officers List